ohler55/agoo/misc/push.md

-# Rack Push
+# A New Rack Push

 Realtime websites are essential for some domains.
-A web site dispaying stock prices or race progress would not be very useful if the displays were not kept up to date.
-There is of course contant refreshes or polling but that puts a heavy demand on the server and it is not real time.
+A web site displaying stock prices or race progress would not be very useful if the displays were not kept up to date.
+There is of course constant refreshes or polling but that puts a heavy demand on the server and it is not real time.

 Fortunately there is technology to push data to a web page.
 WebSocket and SSE provide a means to push data to a web page.
 Coupled with Javascript pages can be dynamic and display data as it changes.

-Sadly, if using Ruby the has not been any real support for either WebSocket or SSE.
+Up until now, Ruby support for WebSockets and SSE was very cumbersome, resulting in poor performance and higher memory bloat despite well authored gems such as Faye and ActionCable.

 Using Rack as an example it was possible to hijack a connection and manage all the interactions using raw IO calls but that is a task that is not for the faint at heart.
+It is a non trivial exercise and it requires duplication of the network handling logic.
+Basically it's almost like running two servers instead of one.

-It is a non trivial exercise.
-Won't it be nice to have a simple way of supporting push with Ruby.
+Won't it be nice to have a simple way of supporting push with Ruby?
+Something that works with the server rather than against it?
+Something that avoids the need to run another "server" on the same process?

 There is a proposal to extend the Rack spec to include an option for WebSocket and SSE.
 Currently two servers support that proposed